Updated May 2023

-Want to live like a local on your next visit to New Orleans?
+Want to experience off-the-beaten-path New Orleans?
 It’s a worthy goal in the Crescent City, where lively communities and unique local experiences are hiding in plain sight just outside the French Quarter.
 So, go ahead: venture way off Bourbon Street with seven of our favorite non-touristy things to do in New Orleans.

 As a mostly residential neighborhood, Mid City doesn’t get a lot of tourist traffic, so it’s the perfect spot to live like a local in New Orleans.
 Pop into an outdoor beer or wine garden, meander through City Park and the New Orleans Museum of Art, or grab a bicycle and hop on the Lafitte Greenway, which starts in Mid City and ends just a few blocks from HI New Orleans hostel.